For the holiday season, she's returned to an all-ages cast for "A Christmas Carol."

 Lockwood also liked how Dickens wrote the story.

 "He was a master at putting a moral into a story, without making it too obvious," she said.
-"When you read the original short story, you find just how much humor is in there.
-It's hilarious.

 "I mean, here's this Ebenezer Scrooge doing all these terrible things to people and Dickens wrote those scenes in such a funny way that you laugh out loud while reading it."